Multimodal Representation Learning Conditioned on Semantic Relations

 \section{Abstract}

-Multimodal representation learning has advanced rapidly with contrastive models such as CLIP, which align image-text pairs in a shared embedding space.
-However, these models face limitations: (1) they typically focus on image-text pairs, underutilizing the semantic relations across different pairs.
-(2) they directly match global embeddings without contextualization, overlooking the need for semantic alignment along specific subspaces or relational dimensions.
-To address these issues, we propose Relation-Conditioned Multimodal Learning (\rcml{}), a framework that learns multimodal representations under natural-language relation descriptions to guide both feature extraction and alignment.
-Our approach constructs many-to-many training pairs linked by semantic relations and introduces a relation-guided cross-attention mechanism that modulates multimodal representations under each relation context.
-The training objective combines inter-modal and intra-modal contrastive losses, encouraging consistency across both modalities and semantically related samples.
-Experiments on different datasets show that \rcml{} consistently outperforms strong baselines on both retrieval and classification tasks, highlighting the effectiveness of leveraging semantic relations to guide multimodal representation learning.
+Multimodal representation learning has been largely driven by contrastive models such as CLIP, which learn a shared embedding space by aligning paired image–text samples.
+While effective for general-purpose representation learning, such models typically produce a single embedding per sample that is reused across different semantic relations and contexts.
+However, in many real-world applications, relevance between samples is inherently relation-dependent, with different semantic relations emphasizing different aspects of multimodal data.
+In this work, we propose Relation-Conditioned Multimodal Learning (\rcml{}), a framework that treats semantic relations as explicit conditions of multimodal representation learning.
+Rather than producing relation-agnostic embeddings, \rcml{} learns representations conditioned on natural-language relation descriptions, allowing the same sample to be represented differently under different relational contexts.
+The framework constructs relation-aware training pairs, introduces a relation-conditioned module to adapt embeddings to relation semantics, and employs a unified contrastive objective to jointly model cross-modal alignment and relation-induced inter-sample structure.
+Experiments on multiple datasets show that \rcml{} consistently outperforms strong baselines on retrieval and classification tasks in zero-shot, fine-tuned, and out-of-domain settings, highlighting the effectiveness of leveraging semantic relations to guide multimodal representation learning.